-Section 33.
-Crimes: Penalties.
+Section 33, Crimes: Penalties.

-A. It shall be unlawful for any person to:

-1. Operate or participate in gaming on Indian lands in violation of the provisions of this Ordinance or in violation of rules and/or regulations promulgated pursuant to this Ordinance;

-2. Knowingly make a false statement in an application for employment with a gaming activity or enterprise, or in an application for a tribal gaming license to operate a gaming activity or enterprise on Fort Mojave Indian lands; or

-3. Bribe or attempt to bribe, or unduly influence or attempt to unduly influence, any tribal authority who licenses, operates, conducts, assists, or is otherwise employed in a gaming activity or enterprise located on Fort Mojave Indian lands.

-B. Any Indian who violates a provision of this Ordinance or of other tribal law relating to gaming activities may be fined not more than \$1,000 and/or imprisoned for up to one year for each violation.
-A separate violation occurs on each day that a violation arises or continues.

-C. Any property used in the commission of a violation of a provision of this Ordinance may be seized by the Tribal Gaming Commission or their agents.
+- A. It shall be unlawful for any person to: - 1.
+Operate or participate in gaming on Indian lands in violation of the Provisions of this Ordinance or in violation of rules and/or regulations promulgated pursuant to this Ordinance; - 2.
+Knowingly make a false statement in an application for employment with a gaming activity or enterprise, or in an application for a tribal gaming license to operate a gaming activity or enterprise on Fort McDermitt Paiute-Shoshone Indian lands; or - 3.
+Bribe or attempt to bribe, or unduly influence or attempt unduly influence, any tribal authority who licenses, operates, conducts, assists, or is otherwise employed in a gaming activity or enterprise located in Fort McDermitt Paiute-Shoshone Indian lands. - B. Any Indian who violates a provision of this Ordinance or of other tribal law relating to gaming activities may be fined not more than \$1,000.00 and/or imprisoned for up to one year for each violation arises or continues. - C. Any property used in the commission of a violation of a provision of this Ordinance may be seized by the Tribal Gaming: Commission or their agents.
 The owner of the property shall be afforded an opportunity to object and be heard in accordance with principles of due process.
 If no objection is raised, or the objection is not sustained, the Tribe may dispose of the seized property.

-D. Any non-Indian who violates a provision of this Ordinance may be excluded from the Indian lands within the jurisdiction of the Fort Mojave Indian Tribe.
+D. Any non-Indian who violates a provision of this Ordinance may be excluded from the Indian lands within the jurisdiction of the Fort McDermitt Paiute-Shoshone Indian Tribe.